RunestoneInteractive/InstructorGuide/_sources/Directives/mixedUp.rst

 Adding a Help Button
 ---------------------

-If you add the option :adaptive: to a mixed up code problem, it will add a help button.
+If you add the option :adaptive: to a mixed-up code problem, it will add a help button.
 If the learner has attempted at least 3 solutions and sill hasn't solved the problem then an alert will show saying that help is available.
 If the learner clicks on the help button it will make the problem easier by removing a distractor, providing indentation, and/or combining blocks.
-The result from one mixed up code problem can also change the difficulty of the next adaptive mixed up code problem.
+The result from one mixed-up code problem can also change the difficulty of the next adaptive mixed-up code problem.
 If the learner struggled to solve the last problem, the next will be made easier by paring distractors or getting rid of distractors.
 If the learner solved the last problem in just one attempt, the next problem will be made harder by adding distractors or mixing distractors in randomly with the correct code blocks.

 The following example is from the student CSP ebook.
 You can see it by clicking on the following `Help <https://runestone.academy/runestone/static/StudentCSP/CSPRepeatTurtles/turtleGeom.html>`_.